GriffithsLab/HaritaEtAl2024_whobpyt-network-sc-lesions/Data/README.md

 For more information, please refer to the *Methods* section of the manuscript.

-The `SC_weights` folder contains the structural connectivity weights used for the modelling analysis.
+The `SC_Weights` folder contains the structural connectivity weights used for the modelling analysis.

 Subject IDs of the 200 subjects (120 F; 80 M) from the HCP database can be found in the `subject_ids.txt` file.